pszkotak/openthread/examples/platforms/nrf52811/README.md

 ## Running the example

+To test the example:

 1. Prepare two boards.

-One flashed with the `CLI MTD Example` (ot-cli-mtd.hex, as shown above), and the other one flashed with the `RCP Example` (ot-ncp-radio.hex).
+2. Flash one with the `CLI MTD Example` (ot-cli-mtd.hex, as shown above).

+3. Flash `RCP Example` (ot-ncp-radio.hex) to the other board.

-2. Connect the RCP to the PC.
-Start the ot-cli host application and connect with the RCP.
+4. Connect the RCP to the PC.

+5. Start the ot-cli host application and connect with the RCP.
-   It is assumed that the UART version of RCP is being used (make executed without NCP=SPI=1 flag).
+   It is assumed that the default UART version of RCP is being used (make executed without the NCP=SPI=1 flag).
-   On Linux system a port name should be called e.g. `/dev/ttyACM0`(for first connected development kit), `/dev/ttyACM1` (for the second one).
+   On Linux system, call a port name, for example `/dev/ttyACM0` for the first connected development kit, and `/dev/ttyACM1` for the second one.

 ```bash
 $ /usr/bin/ot-cli /dev/ttyACM0 115200
 ```

-Now you are connected with the CLI, commands below shoud be used to form a network:
+Now you are connected with the CLI.

+6. Use the following commands to form a network:

 ```bash
  > panid 0xabcd
  Done